R & D of prototype iTOF-MRPC at CEE: Summary

 \section{Summary}

-We have designed and built a MRPC prototype for CEE-iTOF, the time resolution of which was found to be about 30 ps by cosmic ray tests.
-In order to further understand and improve the time resolution of MRPC, Ansys HFSS is used to simulate the signal transmission process in MRPC.
-The simulation results indicates that the number of nodes and the readout mode of the MRPC have a significant impact on the performance of the MRPC.The impedance matching between electronics and the detector can be achieved by parallel resistance at the readout terminal, and the impedance of the transmission line has little effect on the detector performance.
-Further studies including both simulation and experimental tests are foreseen.
+We designed and built an MRPC prototype for CEE-iTOF, the time resolution of which was found to be approximately 30 ps using cosmic ray tests.
+To further understand and improve the time resolution of MRPC, ANSYS HFSS was used to simulate the signal transmission process in the MRPC.
+The simulation results indicate that the number of nodes and readout mode of the MRPC have a significant impact on the performance of the MRPC.
+The impedance matching between the electronics and detector can be achieved by parallel resistance at the readout terminal, and the impedance of the transmission line has little effect on the detector performance.
+Further studies,including both simulations and experimental tests, are required.